 Wood Properties for Ireland (WoodProps) Programme

-The main objectives of the WoodProps Programme are:
+During the first phase of WoodProps, the main objectives of the WoodProps Programme were:

 - Monitor the structural properties of existing sawn timber resource in Ireland.